- Stripe is a far more robust financial services provider and charges lower fees.

 Like Stripe, PayPal is a financial services company.
 However, PayPal functions primarily as a digital wallet for individuals or your small business.
 It’s generally used for sending money to friends and family, invoicing clients and receiving payments.

 While Stripe focuses heavily on processing credit card payments for merchants, PayPal focuses on invoicing clients and receiving payments for work performed.
 PayPal also offers merchant services like POS systems and credit card processing, but its merchant services are much narrower and more expensive than Stripe providers.
-See our full review of PayPal.

 How PayPal works